Chipmaker Broadcom to buy network gear maker Brocade for $5.5 billion

+BEIJING China has promised that German carmakers will not be discriminated against in the electric-car market, Germany's economy minister said in Beijing on Wednesday.

-Chipmaker Broadcom Ltd (AVGO.O) said on Wednesday it would buy network gear maker Brocade Communications Systems Inc (BRCD.O) for $5.5 billion in cash, to expand its fiber channel and data storage businesses.
+Chipmaker Broadcom Ltd (AVGO.O) said on Wednesday it would buy network gear maker Brocade Communications Systems Inc (BRCD.O) for $5.5 billion to expand its fiber channel and data storage businesses, the latest in a flurry of chip sector deals.

+Singapore-based Broadcom, formerly Avago Technologies, is known for its connectivity chips while California-based Brocade makes networking hardware, software and storage products.

+Brocade's fiber channel protocol-based networking products are used to build storage area networks in data centers.

 The $12.75 per share offer represents a premium of 46.7 percent to Brocade's close on Friday.

-Bloomberg reported on Monday that Brocade was in talks to sell itself.
+Up to Tuesday's close, Brocade's shares had gained nearly 30 percent since Bloomberg reported on Monday that the company was in talks to sell itself.

-Brocade shares were up 7.2 percent at $12.05 in premarket trading on Wednesday.
-Broadcom shares were untraded.

-Singapore-based Broadcom, formerly called Avago, is known for its connectivity chips, while California-based Brocade makes networking hardware, software and storage products.

-"This strategic acquisition enhances Broadcom’s position as one of the leading providers of enterprise storage connectivity solutions to OEM customers," Broadcom Chief Executive Hock Tan said in a statement.

-Customers use Brocade's fiber channel protocol-based networking products to build storage area networks within their data centers.
+The chip industry has been undergoing rapid consolidation as companies try to capture market share, much of it related to connected devices and cars, and Avago/Broadcom has been one of the sector's most prolific acquirers.

+Since taking over the top job at Avago a decade ago, Chief Executive Hock Tan has turned around a small chipmaker into a giant with a market capitalization of $67 billion.

+In the biggest chip deal ever, smartphone chipmaker Qualcomm Inc (QCOM.O) agreed last week to buy NXP Semiconductors NV (NXPI.O) for about $38 billion, making it the leading supplier to the fast-growing automotive chips market.

+The Qualcomm-NXP deal topped Avago's $37 billion acquisition of Broadcom Corp last year that formed Broadcom Ltd.

-Broadcom said it planned to divest Brocade's IP networking business, consisting of wireless and campus networking, data center switching and routing, and software networking solutions.
+Broadcom, whose customers include Cisco Systems Inc (CSCO.O), said it planned to divest Brocade's IP networking business, consisting of wireless networking, data center switching and software networking solutions.

 A big part of Brocade's IP networking business that Broadcom plans to divest was acquired as part of Brocade's $1.5 billion acquisition of Ruckus Wireless earlier this year.
 This unit generated $209 million in product revenue in the third quarter.